 - Local documentation,

-- Group documentation – a master
+- Group documentation – a master file; or

 - A comparative data analysis.